healyshane/Project_IRIS/README.md

 Linear discriminant analysis is a method used in statistics, pattern recognition and machine learning.
 The function is to find a linear combination of features that characterizes or separates two or more classes of objects.
 The resulting combination may be used to classify the objects<sup>[3](#myfootnote3)</sup>.

 [Irisscatter.py](https://github.com/healyshane/Project_IRIS/blob/master/irisscatter.py) imports the Iris data set and splits the data of features in lists.
-These lists are shown in a scatter plot. *Iris setosa* appears to be easily distinguished, however overlapping of features for other classes is evident.
+These lists are shown in a scatter plot.
+Overlapping of features for the different classes is evident.
 <br>
 <img height="500" src=https://github.com/healyshane/Project_IRIS/blob/master/Iris%20scatter%20plot.png/>
 <br>